What is early intervention?

 Children often benefit from a combination of therapies – this is called a multidisciplinary approach.
 And children often need different therapies or therapy combinations at different stages of their development.

 Some families look into complementary and alternative medicine like acupuncture or homeopathy.
-If you’re interested in alternative therapies, some careful research can help you work out whether the therapy is backed by scientific evidence and worth your time and money.
+If you’re interested in alternative therapies, careful research can help you work out whether the therapy is backed by scientific evidence and worth your time and money.

-If your child is autistic, our guide to therapies for autistic children offers reliable information about a wide range of therapies.
+Our guide to therapies for autistic children offers reliable information about a wide range of therapies.
 You can get an overview of a therapy, the research behind it, and the approximate time and costs involved.

-Diagnosis: why it’s important for early intervention
+Why a diagnosis is important for early intervention

 If your child’s condition showed up at birth or soon after, you might already have a diagnosis.
 But if you don’t have a diagnosis and you’re concerned about your child, it’s good to act quickly and talk to your GP or paediatrician.